globalbioticinteractions/globalbioticinteractions.github.io/euroappa/notes.md

 * Jorrit \- suggest to discuss a systematic effort to review EuroAPPA related datasets (e.g., DoPI [https://github.com/globalbioticinteractions/globalbioticinteractions/issues/780](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/780), [European Pollinator Hub](https://app.pollinatorhub.eu) [https://github.com/globalbioticinteractions/globalbioticinteractions/issues/991](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/991)) .
 I'd be curious to hear thoughts on setting up a review schedule that does not interfere too much with our monthly EuroAPPA meetings.(10 min)

 * Requirement in Butterfly of informing the consortium about intention to go to conferences and submitting publications, 45 days in advance?
 We were told this is the case in ProPolSoil and in many grant agreements.
 (Jorrit: if I remember correctly, during the ProPollSoil kick-off meeting in Freising 17-19 Nov 2025, Olaf Schmidt of University College Dublin https://people.ucd.ie/olaf.schmidt https://orcid.org/0000-0003-0098-7960 claimed that ProPollSoil agreement included a 15 day notification period for materials of type to be agreed upon by the consortium.
 Can you please point to the text of the agreement in which this statement is made in context of Butterfly?) (ask Nilgun?)
+  * *Nilgun’s answer (probably a bit too detailed because it is taken verbatim from the “Consortium Agreement”, which is a standard agreement signed by all consortium members after the project is granted by the EU.).
+Please read Section 8 Results.
+I copied the whole section below.*
+    **8 Results**
+    **8.1 Ownership of Results**
+    Results are owned by the Party that generates them.
+    **8.2 Joint ownership**
+    Joint ownership is governed by Grant Agreement Article 16.4 and its Annex 5, Section Ownership of results, with the following additions:
+    Unless otherwise agreed:
+    − each of the joint owners shall be entitled to use their jointly owned Results for non-commercial research and teaching activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s).
+    − each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable compensation.
+    The joint owners shall agree on all protection measures and the division of related cost in advance.
+    **8.3 Transfer of Results**
+    Each Party may transfer ownership of its own Results, including its share in jointly owned Results, following the procedures of the Grant Agreement Article 16.4 and its Annex 5, Section Transfer and licensing of results, sub-section “Transfer of ownership”.
+    Each Party may identify specific third parties it intends to transfer the ownership of its Results to in Attachment (3) of this Consortium Agreement.
+The other Parties hereby waive their right to prior notice and their right to object to such a transfer to listed third parties according to the Grant Agreement Article 16.4 and its Annex 5, Section Transfer of licensing of results, sub-section “Transfer of ownership”, 3rd paragraph.
+    The transferring Party shall, however, at the time of the transfer, inform the other Parties of such transfer and shall ensure that the rights of the other Parties under the Consortium Agreement and the Grant Agreement will not be affected by such transfer.
+Any addition to Attachment (3) after signature of this Consortium Agreement requires a decision of the General Assembly.
+    The Parties recognise that in the framework of a merger or an acquisition of an important part of its assets, it may be impossible under applicable EU and national laws on mergers and acquisitions for a Party to give at least 45 calendar days prior notice for the transfer as foreseen in the Grant Agreement.
+    The obligations above apply only for as long as other Parties still have \- or still may request \- Access Rights to the Results.
+    **8.4 Dissemination**
+    For the avoidance of doubt, the confidentiality obligations set out in Section 10 apply to all dissemination activities described in this Section 8.4 as far as Confidential Information is involved.
+    Dissemination of own (including jointly owned) Results
+    During the Project and for a period of 1 year after the end of the Project, the dissemination of own Results by one or several Parties including but not restricted to publications and presentations, shall be governed by the procedure of Article 17.4 of the Grant Agreement and its Annex 5, Section Dissemination, subject to the following provisions.
+    Prior notice of any planned publication shall be given to the other Parties at least 45 calendar days before the publication.
+Any objection to the planned publication shall be made in accordance with the Grant Agreement by written notice to the Coordinator and to the Party or Parties proposing the dissemination within 30 calendar days after receipt of the notice.
+If no objection is made within the time limit stated above, the publication is permitted.
+    By exception to the 45 calendar days’ notice, the prior notice period shall be reduced to 21 calendar days only for the following dissemination activities: poster presentations, slides and abstracts for oral presentations at scientific meetings.
+In this case, any objection to the planned dissemination shall be made in writing to the Coordinator and to the Party or Parties proposing the dissemination within 10 calendar days after receipt of the notice.
+If no objection is made within the time limit stated above, the dissemination is permitted.
+    An objection is justified if
+    a) the protection of the objecting Party's Results or Background would be adversely affected, or
+    b) the objecting Party's legitimate interests in relation to its Results or Background would be significantly harmed, or
+    c) the proposed publication includes Confidential Information of the objecting Party.
+    The objection has to include a precise request for necessary modifications.
+    If an objection has been raised the involved Parties shall discuss how to overcome the justified grounds for the objection on a timely basis (for example by amendment to the planned publication and/or by protecting information before publication) and the objecting Party shall not unreasonably continue the opposition if appropriate measures are taken following the discussion.
+    The objecting Party can request a publication delay of not more than 60 calendar days from the time it raises such an objection.
+After 60 calendar days the publication is permitted, provided that the objections of the objecting Party have been addressed.
+    **Dissemination of another Party’s unpublished Results or Background**
+    A Party shall not include in any dissemination activity another Party's Results or Background without obtaining the owning Party's prior written approval, unless they are already published.
+    **Cooperation obligations**
+    The Parties undertake to cooperate to allow the timely submission, examination, publication and defense of any dissertation or thesis for a degree that includes their Results or Background subject to the confidentiality and publication provisions agreed in this Consortium Agreement.
+    **Use of names, logos or trademarks**
+    Nothing in this Consortium Agreement shall be construed as conferring rights to use in advertising, publicity or otherwise the name of the Parties or any of their logos or trademarks without their prior written approval.

+  * Section 10 on Confidential Information:
+    **10 Non-disclosure of information**
+    All information in whatever form or mode of communication, which is disclosed by a Party (the “Disclosing Party”) to any other Party (the “Recipient”) in connection with the Project during its implementation and which has been explicitly marked as “confidential” or “sensitive” at the time of disclosure, or when disclosed orally has been identified as confidential at the time of disclosure and has been confirmed and designated in writing within 15 calendar days from oral disclosure at the latest as confidential information by the Disclosing Party, is “Confidential Information”.

 * Schedule a second meeting in January